-Provide for the replacement of office equipment, computers and servers exceeding \$5,000 and with a life expectancy of at least one year.
+Provide for the replacement of office equipment, fixtures, servers and other tangible property exceeding \$5,000 and with a life expectancy of at least one year.

 Funds the replacement of equipment, fixtures, servers and other tangible property of a non-consumable and nonexpendable nature to support the administrative functions of the department.